 - Stop the following services:

-- Stop FHURM Instance (FileHold 14 or lower).
+- Stop FHURM Instance (FileHold 14 or older).

-- Stop FileHold Workflow Instance (FileHold 12 or lower).
-It is an optional feature of FileHold and may be disabled, if so ignore this step.
+- Stop FileHold Workflow Instance (FileHold 12 or older).
+Workflow is an optional feature of FileHold and may not be started.

 Do not MOVE these files use COPY instead.
 This should help to ensure the destination permissions are set correctly.
 Instead of Windows Explorer, consider using a robust tool for copying the files that can verify the copy such as FASTCOPY.